 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants are tiny titanium posts which are placed into the jaw bone where teeth are missing.
 The titanium post serves at the root of the tooth and a crown is attached after healing is complete.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During these consultation visits, your specific needs and considerations will be addressed by either Drs.
 McBride and Sallaway, or by an Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, dental implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually integrating with the jaw bone.

 After the dental implant has bonded to the jaw bone, the second phase begins.
 We will uncover the implants and attach a small healing collar.
 Drs.
-McBride and Furman can then start making your new teeth.
+McBride and Sallaway can then start making your new teeth.

 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.